iAmritMalviya/kafka-cluster/README.md

 **Producer:**

-* **Input:** The user can interact with the producer tool through a console menu and provide details like topic name and message content.
+* **Input:** The user can interact with the producer tool through a console menu and provide details like topic name and consumer group id, it will automatiacally produce the randmon messages.
 * **Expected Output:** The producer sends messages to the specified Kafka topic and displays confirmation messages upon successful sending.

 **Consumer:**

-* **Input:** The user can choose which topic to subscribe to through a console menu.
+* **Input:** The user can choose which topic to subscribe and consumer group to connect through a console menu.
 * **Expected Output:** The consumer continuously listens for messages on the subscribed topic and displays the received messages on the console.

 **Admin:**

 * **Input:** The user interacts with the admin tool using a console menu to choose actions like listing topics or creating new topics.
 * **Expected Output:** The admin tool displays a list of existing topics, creates new topics based on user input, and provides confirmation messages for completed actions.

-**Additional Notes:**

-* Remember to adjust the commands and instructions based on your specific project setup.
-* Refer to the project documentation for more details about the functionalities offered by each tool.

-This guide should help your teammates understand how to interact with the Kafka ecosystem using the provided tools.
-Feel free to customize this document further by adding screenshots or specific examples relevant to your project.